Categories

 5. Negotiating Service Provider Agreements

 In many cases, a FinTech will need to work with other service providers to its bank partner to provide its proposed financial services.
-This can include executing contracts with services providers for AML screening, collection services, and call center support.
-It’s essential that these relationships be established within the framework of the bank partnership model.
+This can include executing contracts with service providers for AML screening, collection services, and call center support.
+These relationships must be established within the framework of the bank partnership model.

 Conclusion – FinTech Compliance